ftcjeff/esblades/guides/heavy-weapons.md

 First, enchant your rings with Subsuming Stamina and you're looking for either max 126+ PDIA **or** 26+ PDOC.
 If you get both, I'll submit to your awesomeness.
 However, depending on your PDIA vs. PDOC decision above, that's what you're looking for here because it will stack.
 The reason you want to start with Subsuming is because you can use it in *all* of your loadouts.

-Next, start working on your elemental rings.
-You'll want level 10 enchants regardless, but work on either PDIA or PDOC (whichever you chose for your armor).
-As you try the enchants (it takes a while), rotate through the elements because it's easier to farm the materials rotationally rather than, for example, just going for a fire ring.
+You'll want to work on your elemental rings next.
+As with gloves, you'll want level 10 enchants regardless, but work on either PDIA or PDOC (whichever you chose for your armor).

 Once you have all of your rings crafted, _then_ you can start looking for the unicorn PDIA+PDOC combos.